An event organised by:

 It is high time to stop the insane practice of scientific publishing.
 Scientific publishers benefit from a business model that is based on a "bizarre triple-pay system" (Deutsche Bank report) – at the expense not only of scientists, but of society as a whole.
 To end this unworthy game, it is not sufficient to blame the publishers.
 Instead, the scientific community needs to take action to emerge from its self-imposed immaturity, which takes nothing but resolve and courage.

-The current registrations are matching the maximum number of seats available for this event.
-Please pre-register for the event by filling in this form.
-We will confirm your registration by October 5th.
+The current registrations reached the maximum number of available seats for this event.
 Thank you!

 Our General Data Policy is publicly available at: www.knowledge.services/gdp